Abbildungen der Seite

 May the Almighty Architect, the Sovereign difpofer of all events, grant, that

-"From very humble beginnings, the Univerfity of Edinburgh has attained to fuch eminence as intitles it to be ranked among the most celebrated feminaries of learning.
-Indebted to the bounty of feveral of our Sovereigns; diftinguished particularly by the gracious Prince now feated on the British throne, whom, with gratitude, we reckon among the most munificent of our Royal benefactors; and cherished by the continued attention and good offices of our Honourable Patrons, this Univerfity can now boaft of the num ber and variety of its inftitutions for the inftruction of youth in all the branches of literature and fcience.
+"From very humble beginnings, the University of Edinburgh has attained to fuch eminence as intitles it to be ranked among the most celebrated feminaries of learning.
+Indebted to the bounty of feveral of our Sovereigns; diftinguished particularly by the gracious Prince now feated on the British throne, whom, with gratitude, we reckon among the most munificent of our Royal benefactors; and cherished by the continued attention and good offices of our Honourable Patrons, this Univerfity can now boaft of the num ber and variety of its inftitutions for the inftruction of youth in all the branches of literature and science.

-"Permit me to add, what I regard as my own peculiar felicity, that, by having remained in my prefent ftation much
+Permit me to add, what I regard as my own peculiar felicity, that, by having remained in my prefent ftation much

-"May Almighty God, without the invocation of who'n no action of importance fhould be begun, biefs this underta king, and enable us to carry it on with fuccefs.
-May he continue to protect our Univerfity, the object of whofe inftitutions is to inftil into the minds of youth principles of found knowledge, to infpire them with the love of religion and virtue, and to prepare them for filling the various fituations in fociety with honour to themfelves, and with benefit to their country!—All this we afk in the name of Chrift; and unto the Father, the Son, and the Holy Spirit, we aferibe the kingdom, power, and glory.
+May Almighty God, without the invocation of whorn no action of importance fhould be begun, biefs this underta king, and enable us to carry it on with fuccefs.
+May he continue to protect our Univerfity, the object of whofe inftitutions is to inftil into the minds of youth principles of found knowledge, to infpire them with the love of religion and virtue, and to prepare them for filling the various fituations in fociety with honour to themfelves, and with benefit to their country!-All this we afk in the name of Chrift; and unto the Father, the Son, and the Holy Spirit, we aferibe the kingdom, power, and glory.
 Amen."
-After the Principal had finifhed his fpeech, the Brethren again gave three huzzas, which concluded the ceremony.
+After the Principal had finished his fpeech, the Brethren again gave three huzzas, which concluded the ceremony.

-were put different coins of the prefent reign, each of which being previously enveloped in cryftal, in fuch an ingenious manner, that the legend on the coins could be diftinctly read without breaking the cryftal.
-In the other bottle was depofited feven rolls of vellum, containing a fhort account of the original foundation and prefent ftate of the Univerfity, together with feveral other papers, and the latest Edinburgh Newspapers containing advertisements relative to the College, &c. and a lift of the names of the prefent Principal and Profeffors; alfo of the prefent Lord Provoft and Magiftrates, and Officers of the Grand Lodge of Scotland.
+were put different coins of the present reign, each of which being previously enveloped in cryftal, in fuch an ingenious manner, that the legend on the coins could be diftinctly read without breaking the cryftal.
+In the other bottle was deposited seven rolls of vellum, containing a fhort account of the original foundation and prefent ftate of the Univerfity, together with feveral other papers, and the latest Edinburgh Newspapers containing advertisements relative to the College, &c. and a lift of the names of the prefent Principal and Profeffors; alfo of the prefent Lord Provoft and Magiftrates, and Officers of the Grand Lodge of Scotland.
 The bottles being carefully fealed up, were covered with a plate of copper wrapt in block tin: and upon the under fide of the copper were engraved the arms of the city of Edinburgh, and of the Univerfity; likewife the arms of the Right Hon.
 Lord Napier, Grand Mafter Mafon of Scotland.
-Upon the upper fide, a Latin inscription, of which the following is a copy-:
+Upon the upper fide, a Latin infcription, of which the following is a copy:

 ANNUENTE DEO OPT.
 MAX.

-REGNANTE GEORGIO III, PRINCIPE
+REGNANTE GEORGIO III.
+PRINCIPE

 MUNIFICENTISSIMO;